jootten/A2C_Lunar_Lander/report.md

 * Instantiation must be done with `Agent.remote()` instead of `Agent()` as seen in the screenshot
 * A worker process is started on a single thread of the GPU
-* A Agent object is instantiated on that worker
+* An Agent object is instantiated on that worker
 * Methods of the Agent class called on multiple Agents can execute in parallel, but must be called with `agent_Instance.function.remote()`
 * Returns of a remote function call now return the task ID, the actual results can be obtained later when needed by calling `ray.get(task_ID)`